HMS Buffalo (1813): Royal Navy service

 Buffalo was commissioned in November 1813 under Mr. Richard Anderson, Master, and became a ship of many uses and refits.
 Anderson was still her master between 1814 and 1815 when she was stationed at the Army Depot at Bermuda.
+On 25 December 1814, she departed Falmouth and arrived at Port Royal on 11 February 1815, having been part of a larger convoy with as its flagship.
+(Note: 'A fleet of about 230 sail, under convoy of the Swiftsure of 74 guns, Capt.
+Adderley... [including the] Buffalo store-ship, of 20 guns, Mr. Anderson, master [set sail from the Solent on 2 December 1814]...
+On the 1st inst. the fleet arrived off Barbados...
+The Forward [escorted] those [vessels destined] for this port [and arrived at Port Royal on 11 February 1815, as recorded on page 17.]')

+On 6 June 1815, she arrived at Plymouth, and sailed to Portsmouth the next day.
 Then in January 1816 Mr. W. Hudson became master.

+She departed Woolwich, stopping off at Deal on 26 March 1816, destined for Bermuda, where she arrived on 5 May.
+On 23 May 1816, she was at Bermuda, where she embarked Dockyard workers associated with HMS Pactolus via HMS Ruby.
+On 30 May 1816, she arrived at Halifax.
+On 5 July 1816, she departed Halifax and arrived at Spithead on 26 July 1816.

 Buffalo was at Deptford in 1822, 1827, and 1831.
 She was fitted as a timber carrier to carry spars from New Zealand in 1831.
 However, she apparently was in the Quarantine Service at Stangate in 1832.

 Then in January 1833 she was fitted as a convict ship, and F.W.R.
 Sadler took command.
 Buffalo sailed to Australia 12 May 1833 and arrived on 5 October 1833.
 She carried 180 female convicts, one of whom died on the journey.

 Buffalo was an important ship in the maritime history of South Australia, serving at times as a quarantine, transport or colonisation ship, while also aiding the British expansion into New Zealand, New South Wales, Tasmania, and Upper Canada.
 Sadler received gifts from the local Maori chief of Tītore in the Bay of Islands during one of HMS Buffalos trips.
 The gifts included a pin, a club, and an ornate Hei-tiki, all now in the British Museum.